Skip to main content

 Why I Left

-No promotion path.
-The waterfall process meant slow feedback loops, and I was ready for a faster-moving environment.
+There was no promotion path, and the waterfall process meant painfully slow feedback loops, so I was ready for somewhere that moved faster.
 I left voluntarily for FightCamp.

 What I Learned

 This role taught me how to learn.
-New domain, new stack, no documentation, no senior to lean on, I had to figure it out.
-The imposter syndrome I felt in week one never fully went away, but I learned to work through it by focusing on small wins and building relationships with the people who understood the domain better than I did.
+New domain, new stack, no documentation, no senior to lean on; I just had to figure it out.
+The imposter syndrome from week one never fully went away, but I learned to work through it by stacking up small wins and building relationships with the people who understood the domain far better than I did.

 Tech Stack